Shocking photos show 600+ Afghans crammed in fleeing US Air Force plane

 “OK, how many people do you think are on your jet? … 800 people on your jet? … Holy f***, holy cow…” the official says.

-Chaos erupted at Hamid Karzai International Airport in Kabul on Sunday and Monday, as US armed forces shut down the airport to commercial flights while continuing to evacuate government personnel and US allies.
+Chaos erupted at Hamid Karzai International Airport in Kabul on Sunday and Monday, as US armed forces shut down the airport to commercial flights to continue evacuating government personnel and US allies.

+Videos suggest some held onto the outside of departing jets before falling to their deaths.

-Up to 9,000 US troops may be redeployed to the country to secure the evacuation process, and foreign diplomats from multiple nations have been moved into the airport, as civilian Afghans wait for indefinitely suspended flights to return.
+Up to 9,000 US troops have been redeployed to the country to secure the evacuation process, and foreign diplomats from multiple nations have been moved into the airport, as civilian Afghans wait for indefinitely suspended flights to return.

 “The truth is this did unfold more quickly than we had anticipated,” US President Joe Biden said on Monday in his first public comments about the crisis, as disarray continued across Afghanistan.